grzegorz914/homebridge-xbox-tv/README.md

 ## Configuration plugin
 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
-2. To find `xboxliveid` go to the console settings.
+2. To find `xboxliveid`, on your console select Profile & system > Settings > System > Console info, listed as **Xbox Live device ID**. *You can only find the Xbox Live device ID in Settings on your console, this is different from your console serial number.*
 3. In `volumeControl` You can select what a additional volume control mode You want to use (None, Slider, Fan).
 4. If `switchInfoMenu` is enabled, `I` button change its behaviour in RC app between Menu and INFO.
 5. To find more inputs `reference` open log in homebridge, open app on console and look in the log.